What is FOXG1 Syndrome?

 What is the life expectancy for FOXG1 Syndrome?

 Unfortunately there isn't concrete data on this, however it is well accepted that approximately 30% of children die before the age of 5 years old.
 Oftentimes this is due to an infection that progresses uncontrollably, due to death during a seizure, or sometimes due to unknown reasons, most often occuring overnight during sleep.
-It is hypothesized that controlling seizures and avoiding overburden with too many medications can help increase life expectancy, in that breathing overnight can come easier.
+It is hypothesized that controlling seizures and avoiding overburden with too many medications can help increase life expectancy, in that breathing can come easier.

 Where can I find more info?